This page tells you what to do to get a learner licence.

 To keep everyone safe on the road, you need to learn the road rules before you can get your learner licence.
 You’ll need to pass a test to prove that you understand the rules for driving safely in New Zealand.

-You can prepare for this by reading the New Zealand road code, or by working your way through Drive’s interactive road code (external link) .
+You can prepare for this by reading the New Zealand road code, or by working your way through Drive’s online road code.

 When you feel you're ready, go to a driver licensing agent to make your application.